 Soon after the invention of the watch, it became obvious that, since a watch was something that a person would carry around on their person wherever they went, it could be made to perform additional functions as well.
 It is with this in mind that rotating bezels were integrated into watches.

 So, why do watches have rotating bezels?
 What the heck is a bezel Anyway?
-Let us seek the answers to these two questions which in a way are part of each other.
+Let us seek the answers to these two questions, which are part of each other.

 What is a Rotating Bezel?

-A rotating Bezel is part of a dive watch – in fact, it is the most vital component of it, which distinguishes itself from regular watches.
+A rotating Bezel is part of a dive watch – in fact, it is the most vital component, which distinguishes itself from regular watches.
 A bezel is an outer disc that is graduated into 60 divisions corresponding to 60 minutes.
 It can be rotated so that the zero arrow is aligned with the 12 o’clock position on the watch.
-The 60 divisions on the bezel mark an hour which corresponds to the time that oxygen in a standard scuba oxygen tank usually lasts.
+The 60 divisions on the bezel mark an hour, corresponding to the time that oxygen in a standard scuba oxygen tank usually lasts.

 How To Use a Watch Bezel

-Before a diver dives into the water, the red arrow on the bezel is placed on the 12 O’clock position on the dive watch.
-The graduations on the bezel can show from 0 to 60 or from 60 to 0.
-The function is the same – to provide the diver with a marker to show how many minutes have elapsed during a particular dive so that the remaining time left from an hour can be estimated so that the diver has sufficient oxygen to ascend back to the surface.
+Before a diver dives into the water, they position the red arrow on the bezel on the 12 o’clock position on the watch.
+The graduations on the bezel can either be from 0 to 60 or from 60 to 0, these markings provide the diver with a way to track the minutes that have elapsed during the dive.
+The remaining time left from an hour can be estimated so that the diver has sufficient oxygen to ascend back to the surface.

 The diver’s underwater time, or “bottom time” as it is more popularly known, is a vital statistic of any diver.
 This is so because after a particular time has elapsed, the body tissue begins to absorb compressed nitrogen.
 Once this begins to happen, the diver cannot immediately ascend but needs to wait for a period of time at a particular depth to decompress or “off-gas” the accumulated nitrogen in the body.